 But before we go there, let’s return to the basics:

-Search engine optimization (SEO) is the practice of making your website as “visible” as possible in search engine results by optimizing around specific, skilfully-chosen keywords, and creating the best possible result—your website—for those target keywords.
+Search engine optimization (SEO) is the practice of making your website as “visible” as possible in search engine results by optimizing around specific, skillfully-chosen keywords, and creating the best possible result—your website—for those target keywords.
 To put it more simply, it’s the art of getting found and keeping users engaged once they find you.
 That seems expansive; and indeed, SEO encompasses a lot—from internal linking, to site speed and structure, to rich snippets, to usability, and more.
 For the moment, we’re not concerned with those other aspects.
 We’re only concerned with the actions you can take as you set your product and category pages up to ensure your site ranks better.
 That involves optimizing your page titles, meta descriptions, headings, and on-page copy for search—by populating them with the best possible keywords.

 Of course, first you have to discover what those “best possible keywords” are.

 Think of where you go when you realize you need a product.
 Let’s say you’ve got a hiking trip coming up and you’re in need of a new backpack.
 If you’re like most of us, you begin your online shopping journey with a Google search.
 Indeed, 39% of global ecommerce traffic comes from search, and 71% of consumers claim they use search engines to discover new brands and products… which means there’s hope for even the newest and most unknown of ecommerce businesses.
 You just have to make yourself visible to these consumers, who are already actively looking for a product like yours.
+Once they’re on your site, you can woo them with great product copy, but you have to help them find you first.

 What’s more—like 97% of online consumers—you probably don’t go past the first page of the search results: You trust that Google is going to serve you up exactly the backpack you’re looking for on the first page.
 And that’s precisely Google’s goal.
 That’s why it’s so important to rank among the top search results for your keyword.
 After all, 75% of all clicks into SERPs go to the top five results for any search.
 Perhaps you’ve heard the joke about how the best place to hide a dead body is on the second page of Google’s search results.